2013 Infiniti FX Performance

 The FX37 is powered by a 325-horsepower 3.7-liter V6 which is new to the FX for 2013.
 The FX50 gets a 390-horsepower 5.0-liter V8.
 Both engines are paired with a seven-speed automatic transmission.
 The FX37 with rear-wheel drive nets an EPA-estimated 17/24 mpg city/highway, which is fairly good for the class.
 All-wheel drive and V8 models get slightly less.

-Reviewers seem pleased with the new V6 engine, saying it offers ample power and that the transmission delivers it smoothly and effectively.
+Reviewers seem pleased with the new V6 engine, saying it offers ample power.
+They add that the transmission changes gears smoothly.
 The FX50 receives equal praise, as critics say its power and torque make it feel especially fast.

 - "The new 325-horsepower V6 is plenty capable and the 390-hosepower 5.0 V8 feels downright fast.
 The 7-speed automatic has an effective manual-shift mode than includes a nice throttle blip on downshifts." -- Kelley Blue Book